On Bitcoin and Red Balloons: New Reward Schemes

 While the $2\beta^{-1}+ 6$ additional nodes that are aware the transaction are not necessarily seeds, for now, one can think about them as additional seeds.
 The Hybrid scheme will exploit this extra flexibility to simultaneously obtain low overhead and small number of seeds.
 Before proving the theorem, let us mention two of its applications:

-\begin{corollary} \ \begin{enumerate} \item In the $(\frac 1 {\mathcal H}, \mathcal H)$-almost uniform scheme, if the number of seeds is at least $2\mathcal H + 13$, Then, information propagation and no duplication are the only strategies that always survive iterated removal of weakly dominated strategies in the $(\beta,\mathcal H)$-almost-uniform scheme.
-Furthermore, there is an elimination order in which these strategies are the only ones that survive.
-The total payment is $2$. \item In the $(1,\mathcal H)$-almost uniform scheme, if the number of seeds is at least $15$, Then, information propagation and no duplication are the only strategies that always survive iterated removal of weakly dominated strategies in the $(\beta,\mathcal H)$-almost-uniform scheme.
-Furthermore, there is an elimination order in which these strategies are the only ones that survive.
+\begin{corollary} Let $d\geq 3$. \begin{enumerate} \item Consider the $(\frac 1 {\mathcal H}, \mathcal H)$-almost uniform scheme ($\beta=\frac 1 {\mathcal H}$), with at least $2\mathcal H + 13$ seeds.
+Only profiles of strategies in which every node of depth at most $\mathcal H$ never duplicates and always propagates information survive in {\em every} iterated removal of weakly dominated strategies.
+Furthermore, there is an elimination order in which {\em only} these profiles of strategies survive.
+The total payment is $2$. \item Consider the $(1,\mathcal H)$-almost uniform scheme ($\beta=1$) with at least $15$ seeds.
+Only profiles of strategies in which every node of depth at most $\mathcal H$ never duplicates and always propagates information survive in {\em every} iterated removal of weakly dominated strategies.
+Furthermore, there is an elimination order in which {\em only} these profiles of strategies survive.
 The total payment is $\mathcal H + 1$. \end{enumerate} \end{corollary}

 Both parts of the corollary are direct applications of the theorem, by making sure that the number of initial seeds is at least $2\beta^{-1}+ 13$.
-Later we introduce the Hybrid scheme that combines between two almost uniform schemes, one with $\beta=1$ and one with $\beta=\frac 1 {\mathcal H}$, to obtain a scheme that uses both a constant number of seeds and its total expected payment is a small constant that does not depend on $\mathcal H$.
-The next subsection explains how to combine them together to obtain the Hybrid scheme.
+The next subsection introduces the Hybrid scheme that combines between two almost uniform schemes, one with $\beta=1$ and one with $\beta=\frac 1 {\mathcal H}$, and obtain a scheme that uses both a constant number of seeds and its total expected payment is a small constant that does not depend on $\mathcal H$.

 The rest of the section is organized as follows.
 In Subsection \ref{subsec-almost-uniform-proof} we prove our Theorem \ref{thm-almost-uniform}.
 The next subsection presents the Hybrid scheme.
-Finally, Subsection \ref{subsec-implementation} discusses how to implement the Hybrid scheme within the framework of the Bitcoin protocol.
+Appendix \ref{subsec-implementation} discusses how to implement the Hybrid scheme within the framework of the Bitcoin protocol.